arhankundu99/Java-concepts-and-os-basics/oops.md

 To hide implementation details.
 (Real life Eg: a man is driving a car.
 He knows that by pressing break, the car will slow down. but he does not know how the car slows down.This is an example of abstraction.
 To achieve security - hide certain details and only show the important details of an object. <br/>

+If we want to add new methods in the future, then an abstract class is a better choice.
+Because if we add new methods to an interface, then all of the classes that already implemented that interface will have to be changed to implement the new methods.

+If the functionality we are creating will be useful across a wide range of disparate objects or if we want multiple inheritances, use an interface.

 **Abstract methods are mostly declared where two or more subclasses are also doing the same thing in different ways through different implementations.**

 ## Static and final in java